Blackland, Wiltshire: History

 The Blackland area was probably part of the king's large Calne estate in the 10th century or earlier.
 By the late 12th century Blackland was a separate manor, with its own church.
 The name was also adopted for a tithing which was larger than the manor, and by the early 19th century included land in Calne, Calstone Wellington and Calstone parishes.
-Blackland parish was abolished in 1890, all the tithing forming part of the new Calne Without parish, which also absorbed Calstone Wellington.
+Blackland parish was abolished on 26 March 1890, all the tithing forming part of the new Calne Without parish, which also absorbed Calstone Wellington.
 At the 1901 census, there were 33 houses in the former Blackland parish area.
+Boundary changes in 2025 transferred Blackland, Calstone Wellington and Calstone to Cherhill parish.

 In the late 12th century the manor was held by Richard de Canville, governor of Cyprus, who died in 1191 during the Third Crusade at the Siege of Acre.
 His son Gerard (d.
 1214) married Nicola de la Haie (c.1150–1230) who brought Lincolnshire estates to the family.
 The manor (except for Blackland Farm, which was in separate ownership) was sold by a descendant, and by 1282 had been sold or given to Malmesbury Abbey, who kept it until the dissolution of 1539.
 The Wiltshire Victoria County History traces the later owners, including Thomas Maundrell, who built Blackland House in the 1760s.

 Owners of Blackland Farm included from 1570 Thomas Goddard of Upper Upham (near Aldbourne), and from 1770 to 1957 the Petty-Fitzmaurice family, later Marquesses of Lansdowne (the owners of Bowood).

 Blacklands Park Farmhouse, west of the hamlet, was built in ashlar in the mid to late 18th century.
 Part of a defensive moat from an earlier building is still in water.

 Blackland Mill stands on the River Marden downstream from the church, where there has been a corn mill probably since the 13th century, and certainly since 1728.
 The present substantial structure is a rebuilding of 1800-1810 in red brick with stone windows, and retains its iron waterwheel.
 The mill was in operation until c.1915–1920, and again from 1983 to 1993.
 The adjoining stable of c.1810 has a roof described by Historic England as "an exceptional example of early use of iron in roof construction" and is Grade II* listed.

 A farm at Blackland Mill was bought by champion jockey Billy Higgs in 1909 and developed as a stud.
 It was bought in 1928 by Fred Darling, a successful trainer based not far away at Beckhampton, and after his death in 1953 was bought by the brothers G. R. and M. J. Maundrell, who continued the business until the early 1970s.
 As of 2022 there is still a small equestrian business on the site.

 Blackland had no school.
 From around 1846 children could attend the school at Calstone, which remained open until 1962.